EventStore/documentation/docs/eventsourcing/README.md

 the events for that entity and apply each event to change the state, reaching the correct final state of the entity when all available events are read and applied.

+In the next section, we'll see to implement the entity persistence using events.